TeX-Live/texdoc/README.md

 ### Using Bundler

-The easiest way to install the develop version of Texdoc is using [Bundler](https://bundler.io/):
+The easiest way to install the develop version of Texdoc is using [Bundler](https://bundler.io/) and [Rake](https://github.com/ruby/rake):

 ```
 $ bundle install
-$ bundle exec rake install
+$ rake install
 ```

 If you want to uninstall the develop version (to use the TeX Live version), just try:

 ```
-$ bundle exec rake uninstall
+$ rake uninstall
 ```

 ### Installing manually